SNIP measures contextual citation impact by weighting citations based on the total number of citations in a subject field.

 - Error sources, risk assessment and patient safety

-Types of papers: Reviews, full papers, short papers (letters, case studies, protocols, application notes), guidelines and best practice documents, tutorials, invited editorials.
+Types of papers: Reviews, mini-reviews, full papers, short papers (letters, case studies, protocols, application notes), guidelines and best practice documents, tutorials, invited editorials.